matthiaslang/jackychess/readme.md

     Stockfisch Level 2 (Elo ~ 1420): 10s move: jacky wins
     Stockfisch Level 3 (Elo ~ 1490): 10s move: jacky wins
     Stockfisch Level 4 (Elo ~ 1560): 10s move: jacky loss 70% of Games

+### Version 0.9.4

+- fixed problem in quiescence: incorrectly decided to have check mate
+- reworked legal move filtering

-# todo/bugs
+# todo

 - todo add pseudo rnd opening option to better measure turnaments

+- "check mate - distance" metric to prefer early check mates

+# bugs

 - draw (stellungswiederholung): the engine seems to run into this situation due to the current eval wheight. need unit tests and analysis how to better handle this

 - simple winning end game positions like QK vs pk leads to sacrifice the queen during game after some moves (caused by the existing pawn); (why?)
 - more simple end game winning positions like QK vs k: sometimes the engine finds the check mate, but seems to be more by accident...